ialbert/bio/docs/bio-align.md

 ```{r, code=xfun::read_utf8('code/align1.txt'), eval=F}
 ```

+## Alignment as a table

-output may be formatted in as table:
+When generating alignment providing output in different formats is important.
+Here is the alignment formatted as a table:

     bio align GATTACA GATCA --table